 *Hospitality programs cannot exceed 12 months regardless of your visa category.

 Not sure if you meet our requirements?
 Take our eligibility quiz!

 All program participants must also

-- Similarly, if candidates are currently in the U.S. or have recently spent significant time in the U.S. on a visa or tourist waiver, they may not be eligible to apply at this time.
-Candidates should contact InterExchange to discuss their specific circumstances before applying.
+Similarly, if you recently spent a significant amount of time in the U.S. on a visa or tourist waiver, you may not be eligible to apply at this time.
+Contact InterExchange to discuss your circumstances before applying.

 The program will help increase your understanding of American culture, while also enhancing Americans’ knowledge of your culture, customs and practices.
 Through this program, you will help to promote mutual understanding and develop relationships and extended networks that will last through generations as you move into leadership roles in your home country.